The-CS-Nerds/Library-System/README.md

 # Library System (v0.0.1dev)
-A Docker-based webapp that uses Flask for library management, with reserves, loans, renewal, and stocktake functionality.
+A Flask-based webapp, hosted in a Docker container, for library management, with reserves, loans, renewal, and stocktake functionality.

-Runs as a containerised image insode docker
+Can be locally hosted using Docker Compose.

 ## Versions
 Currently in development.